Primary school partnerships

 Benefits of Primary Steps

-- The programme supports the development of dance in participating schools, using the expertise and resources of The Royal Ballet School
+- Develops dance in participating schools, using the expertise and resources of The Royal Ballet School

-- Primary Steps works to reinforce the value of dance as an educational tool, in the context of the teaching of arts in schools
+- Reinforces the value of dance as an educational tool, in the context of the teaching of arts in schools

-- Schools and families are invited to termly watching days
+- Invited schools and families to termly watching days

 Music: ‘Happy Chances’ by Nicolai Heidlas